-Summer B. • Piano Instructor
+Summer B • Piano Instructor

+At four years old, Dr. Baek started learning the piano and decided to study piano performance seriously at an early age.
 After she graduated from Kyeonggi Art High School, Dr. Baek received her bachelor’s degree in Piano Performance from Sookmyung Women’s University in Seoul, South Korea.
 She started teaching in private and at academies since she was a college student.
 In the meantime, she also worked as a music therapist at a school for the disabled.

 She moved to the United States to earn a Master of Music degree under Dr. Tuyen Tonnu and a Doctor of Musical Arts degree in Piano Performance under Dr. Mark Clinton from Illinois State University (ISU) and University of Nebraksa-Lincoln (UNL).
 At Illinois State University, she received a full-scholarship and worked as a pianist in the ISU wind symphony and participated in the Midwest Institute of Opera (MIO) during the summer.

 At her doctoral study, she received a full-scholarship and the Pearl M Finigan Fellowship.
 As a graduate teaching assistant, she taught group piano classes for undergraduate students and had private lessons for graduate students.
 As a collaborative pianist, she accompanied at University Singers and had many students’ solo recitals at UNL.
 In 2019, she had an

 interdisciplinary project collaborating between music and dance with a grant and traveled to South Korea with cello professor, Dr. Karen Becker and dance professor, Dr. Hyewon Hwang from UNL.
 Currently, she works as a collaborative pianist in cello studio of Professor Stephen Balderston and Professor Brant Taylor at DePaul University.

-She believes that piano lessons provide students performance skill and invaluable life-skills such as responsibility, dedication, patience, confidence, and satisfaction.
+Ms. Summer believes that piano lessons provide students performance skill and invaluable life-skills such as responsibility, dedication, patience, confidence, and satisfaction.